Scan for VS Code

 c.
 If you need to authenticate through a proxy server, add your proxy credentials.

-7. In the SETUP view, select Install Agent to install a local agent.
+To install a local agent, under SETUP, select Install Agent.
 The extension uses this agent to upload your code to Veracode for scanning.
 This agent is specific to the extension and does not affect any other local Veracode agents.

-8. To apply an SCA security policy that will filter the discovered vulnerabilities, select Open policy settings.
+To apply an SCA security policy that will filter the discovered vulnerabilities, select Settings .
+Then, select User > Extensions > Veracode Scan.
 This policy does not apply to flaws.

-10. From Policy, select a policy to apply to your project.
+From the Policy dropdown menu, select a policy to apply to your project.
 The menu only lists policies that contain the Findings by Severity or Vulnerability CVSS Score rule types.
+To change the policy in the future, use the configuration settings.
 The installation is complete.

 Configure the extension